Terms and Conditions

 5.2.
 Where a Course is withdrawn your Tutor shall endeavour to give you reasonable notice of this.

 5.4.
-FME or your Tutor may offer you a discount coupon code to enable you to receive a discount.
-A public discount coupon code is one which has been published or advertised to the public by FME or your Tutor.
+LOP or your Tutor may offer you a discount coupon code to enable you to receive a discount.
+A public discount coupon code is one which has been published or advertised to the public by LOP or your Tutor.
 A private discount coupon code is a discount coupon code which is not a public discount coupon code.
-You should only use a private discount coupon code after being authorised to do so to purchase a particular product by FME or your Tutor.
+You should only use a private discount coupon code after being authorised to do so to purchase a product specified by LOP or your Tutor.
 If you use a private discount coupon code without suitable authority then your Tutor shall be entitled to remove you from the relevant course and retain all or a portion of your payment.

 6. Student commitment and behaviour

 6.1.
 Your commitment to and diligent pursuit of your studies is the key to your success.
-We monitor your use of our materials, and many Courses also include tests, assignments and/or homework.
+We monitor your use of our materials, and most Courses also include tests, assignments and/or homework.
 Your tutor reserves the right to suspend your individual access to a Course in the event that you do not complete such tests, assignments and/or homework adequately without good reason and/or do not respond to reasonable requests for explanations and/or do not participate adequately in a Course on which you are enrolled.
-In such cases you will be required to give assurances you will adequately complete any required tests, assignments and/or homework before being re-enrolled on your Course.
-In the event you do not give such assurances, or do not complete such work as you undertake to complete, or your assurances are not deemed adequate by your Tutor, you may be recommended to defer or permanently excluded at the discretion of your Tutor.
-If you are permanently excluded then you shall not be eligible for any refund.
+In such cases you may be recommended to defer OR permanently excluded from your course OR transferred to another course at the discretion of your Tutor, and following any such action by your Tutor you shall not be eligible for any refund.

 a) support will only be given to assist you in understanding the learning materials provided by the course on which you are enrolled.

 c) in exceptional circumstances your Tutor may limit the amount of Tutor support you receive where you make excessive demands on your Tutor.
-What constitutes excessive demands is at the discretion of your Tutor.
-If your Tutor notifies you of such a limit then you may apply to withdraw from your Course, and in this case you will be refunded a fraction of your Course fee.
-This refund shall be estimated by your Tutor.
-If you disagree with the proposed refund amount then you may request FME to review it, in which case the assessment of FME on the reasonableness of any refund shall be final.
+What constitutes excessive demands is at the discretion of your Tutor, but shall be reasonable.
+If your Tutor notifies you of such a limit then you may apply to withdraw from your Course, and in this case you will be refunded a proportion of your Course fee based on the days from purchase to withdrawal from your course compared to the days from purchase to your exam date.
+If you disagree with the proposed refund amount then you may request LOP to review it, in which case the assessment of LOP on the reasonableness of any refund shall be final.

 e) tutor support will be relevant to the course it is designed to support.
 For instance, tutor support for a revision course will not include support relevant to a tuition course, and vice versa.